devkwang/angular-dev-box/README.md

 yo angular
 </code></pre>

-Do to this [issue](https://github.com/yeoman/generator-angular/issues/775#issuecomment-49156543), with bower prompting during yeoman generation, you may see the `yo angular` hang after execution of the command completes.  .
+Due to this [issue](https://github.com/yeoman/generator/issues/571), with bower prompting for stats feedback during yeoman generation, you may see the `yo angular` hang after execution of the command completes.
+Bower doesn't consistently prompt so you may not experience the issue.
+If this issue does occur, one possible workaround is to type `Ctrl`-`T`, stopping yeoman.
+Then try running `bower cache clean` and the `yo angular` again.
+Quick note: calling `yo angular` will prompt you repeatedly before replacing files its already created, just answer yes to all.

 <pre><code>
 # Allow grunt to serve files to the lan (the one that connects with your laptop)